Why Diversity Matters

 If you desire a campus with a nice mix of males and females, this may be the school for you.

-At Adrian College, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Adrian College, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Adrian is equally balanced.

 This college is ranked at #398 in male to female diversity nationwide.
 The undergraduate population is comprised of 953 males and 864 females.

 Review Male/Female Diversity at Adrian

 When available, the chart below will include the male to female ratio among Adrian's undergraduate students.